flarebyte/baldrick-rebec/DATABASES.md

 ## What the CLI Manages

-- `rbc admin config init` — Creates `~/.baldrick-rebec/config.yaml` with server/DB settings.
+- `rbc config init` — Creates `~/.baldrick-rebec/config.yaml` with server/DB settings.
-- `rbc admin db init` — Initializes data stores:
+- `rbc db init` — Initializes data stores:
   - PostgreSQL: creates or updates core tables and a trigger to maintain `updated_at` on `message_profiles`.
   - OpenSearch: ensures the `messages_content` index with simplified mappings/settings exists.
-- `rbc admin db status` — Connectivity + basic health checks for PostgreSQL and OpenSearch and presence of `messages_content`.
+- `rbc db status` — Connectivity + basic health checks for PostgreSQL and OpenSearch and presence of `messages_content`.

 Notes:
 - PostgreSQL schema changes are currently applied directly by `db init` (no versioned migrations yet).
 For production, consider adopting a migration tool later (e.g., `golang-migrate`).